-There’s a lot of written on IT service management (ITSM) out there on the Internet – whether it be someone trying to be genuinely helpful to others, a mechanism through which to raise one’s profile, SEO-targeted marketing collateral, or something else.
+Do you know the signs of potentially bad ITSM advice?
+There’s definitely a lot of stuff written on IT service management (ITSM) out there on the Internet – whether it be someone trying to be genuinely helpful, a mechanism through which to raise one’s profile, SEO-targeted marketing collateral, or something else.
 I should know because I write or publish a lot of such advisory pieces.
-But, hopefully, without the warning signs I’ve captured below.Here @StephenMann dives into 9 all-too-common signs of bad #ITSM advice – signs that should make you question the quality of what you're reading.
+But, hopefully, without the warning signs I’ve detailed below.Here @StephenMann dives into 9 all-too-common signs of bad #ITSM advice – signs that should make you question the quality of what you're reading.
 Click To Tweet

 So, what follows is a list of the things to look out for when reading ITSM content.
 While you might think that their use is a simple mistake, it might instead be a sign that the author and the company they’re representing don’t know as much as they think they do.
 Which has to be worrying if they’re potentially offering misinformation as advice to you and many others.Check out this article by @StephenMann which shares 9 things to look out for when reading #ITSM content.
 Does the author really know as much as they say they do?
 Click To Tweet